Home ยป Recipes ยป Diet ยป Vegetarian ยป Baked Whole Halloumi with Apricots and Honey

 Instructions

 1. Roast the apricots.
-Heat your oven to 200C/390F fan.
+Heat your oven to 400ยฐF (200ยฐC fan).
 Slice your apricots in half, remove the stones, then cut them into thick slices.
-Arrange in a small oven dish, then drizzle with ½ tablespoon of olive oil and toss to coat them.
+Arrange in a small oven dish, then drizzle with ยฝ tablespoon of olive oil and toss to coat them.
 Pop in the oven for 10 minutes.
 PRO TIP: If your apricots are super ripe and soft, you can skip this pre-baking step.
-I just find that if the apricots are a little hard they don’t cook down enough in the time it takes the halloumi to cook, so I like to give them a head start.
+I just find that if the apricots are a little hard, they donโ€™t cook down enough in the time it takes the halloumi to cook, so I like to give them a head start.

 2. Prepare the halloumi.
-While the apricots are getting their head start, make diagonal cuts down your halloumi block, but don’t cut all the way through.
+While the apricots are getting their head start, make diagonal cuts down your halloumi block, but donโ€™t cut all the way through.
 Turn the block around and make cuts down the other side – this should mean you end up with criss-cross cuts along your halloumi.
-This will just help the halloumi cook evenly and collapse in the oven, and make it easier to cut into it when you’re serving.
+This helps the halloumi cook evenly and collapse in the oven, and makes it easier to cut into when serving.

 3. Bake the halloumi.
 Remove the dish from the oven.
 Place the halloumi in the middle of the dish, then drizzle with another 1 tablespoon of olive oil.
-Massage the oil into the halloumi, making sure it gets in the little cuts you’ve made.
-Turn the oven to 250C/480F grill (broil).
-Grill for 10 minutes, until the halloumi is looking charred and golden on top, looking soft and gooey and starting to collapse into the apricots.
+Massage the oil into the halloumi, making sure it gets into the little cuts youโ€™ve made.
+Broil (grill) on high (approximately 250ยฐC) for 8 minutes, until the halloumi looks charred and golden on top, and starts to collapse into the apricots.ย

 Notes

-Switch out the apricots for another stone fruit – try using peaches, plums or nectarines.
+Switch out the apricots for another stone fruit – try using peaches, plums, or nectarines.

 If you can’t find harissa, use sriracha or another chilli sauce.
-You can also switch out the honey and harissa for sweet chilli sauce or chilli jam (use 2 tablespoons).
+You can also switch out the honey and harissa for sweet chilli sauce or sweet chilli jam (use 2 tablespoons).

-The halloumi is best served as it comes out of the oven – the longer halloumi sits the harder it becomes.
+The halloumi is best served as it comes out of the oven – the longer halloumi sits, the harder it becomes.ย

 • Prep Time: 5